AmericanCouncils/Servedown/README.md

 ### Example Page ###

+Each page can contain a header of metadata in *YAML* format.
+Here's an example markdown page with configuration.

+    ````
+    title: An Example Page
+    published: true
+    ````
+    # Hello World #

+    This is your typical markdown content.

 ### Example Directory Override ###

 You can also configure directories by specifying an `index` file.
+For example, this could be specified in an `index.md`, and all files contained in that, and contained directories, would return `false` from `$page->get('published');`.
+The directories don't need to specify any actual content, though you can if you wish.

+    ````
+    published: false
+    ````